A clipboard history app

 Move from Clipy to Clippist.

-Get an Apple Silicon-friendly clipboard history app from the Mac App Store.
+Get an Apple Silicon-friendly clipboard history app from the App Store or BOOTH.